PIH/openmrs-distro-pihemr/README.md

   * Mexico dev/test environment:  `mexico,mexico-demo`
   * Peru dev/test environment:  `peru`

-* When prompted, select the port you'd like to run tomcat on
+* When prompted, select the port you'd like to run tomcat on (usually 8080)

 * When prompted, set the port to debug on (standard is 1044)